blanchy21/TipsterNew/FIREBASE_SETUP.md

-# Firebase Setup for Sports Arena
+# Firebase Setup for Tipster Arena

 ## Quick Fix for Current Error